Donaldson's homer leads Blue Jays to 4-0 win over Mariners

-SEATTLE (AP) -- Over three days that felt more like home games, the Toronto Blue Jays got depth from its starting pitching and - of course - another handful of home runs to find themselves back on the cusp of finally reaching the break-even mark.
+SEATTLE — Over three days that felt more like home games, the Toronto Blue Jays got depth from its starting pitching and — of course — another handful of home runs to find themselves back on the cusp of finally reaching the break-even mark.

 Josh Donaldson hit a two-run homer in the first inning and finished with three RBIs, J.A.
 Happ rediscovered the form that made him a 20-game winner last season with six shutout innings, and the Blue Jays beat the Seattle Mariners 4-0 on Sunday.